10 tips to making your customer

-In this post, you'll find ten tips for companies on how to make customer support calls friendlier.
-Do your best to implement and use them regularly to keep your customers happy and deliver excellent customer services every time.
+In this post, you’ll find ten tips for companies on how to make customer support calls friendlier.
+Do your best to implement and use them regularly to keep your customers happy and deliver excellent customer service every time.

 1) Reduce wait time